bot-leo/bot-leo/README.md

-Hi!
-My name is Leonardo, I'm from Brazil .
-I'm a beginner Front-End developer, currently learning JavaScript.

-#### 🌎 "_Simplicity is the soul of efficiency._" 🧠
+Hello.
+My name is Leonardo, I am a young Web Developer🧑🏻🖱🌎 who seeks challenges and evolutions in the world of Technology💻🖥🚀.
+I am a great lover of programming and clean codes🧹, currently studying JavaScript and its entire ecosystem.
+Languages like Java, Python, C/C++ are also very familiar to me, I also possess skills with Database and SQL Languages.
+Programming paradigms and Framework go hand in hand with me everyday📊📕.

+#### 🌎 "_I am always in search of the evolution of knowledge.
+Determination and organization are my strengths, I practice my skills daily, motivated by the perfection of solving and problem solving._" 🧠

-- 📍 Living in São Paulo
+- 📍 Living in São Paulo - BRAZIL
 - 👨‍💻Sharing a little of my projects here

 Reach me out 👇🏻